TheStoicBear/Stoic-ID/README.md

-# Stoic-ID
+# Stoic-id
-A Simple Chat based Identification system.
+ A simple Chatbubble ID for NDFramework